What We Do

 3. Family Advocacy

 TRH’s Family Advocate assists with coordination and planning related to a family’s vision for their future.
-A contract outlining the basic limitations and expectations of the TRH program is signed by each participating single-mother family.
+A contract outlining the basic limitations and expectations of the TRH program is signed by each participating single-parent family.
 The Family Advocate develops an individualized service agreement with the participating family which identifies goals and action steps for areas including education, employment, financial literacy, life skills, personal growth, parenting, child health, etc. Additionally, on an as-needed basis, TRH partners with community resources for job training, counseling, life skills, physical fitness, child enrichment activities and other services.

 What Makes The Restoration House Program Distinct?